nruangprasert/JenkinsOnDocker/README.md

 FROM python:3.13-slim

 # Set the working directory in the container
-WORKDIR /app
+WORKDIR /usr/app

-# Copy application files to the container
+# Copy the application files to the container
 COPY . .

 # Install dependencies